-Herb Roasted Chicken Thighs with Charred Rosemary is a healthy baked chicken recipe that you make in one pan, for an easy weeknight dinner!
-Gluten free, low carb, paleo, and Whole30 compliant.
+Herb Roasted Chicken Thighs with Charred Rosemary is a healthy oven-baked recipe that you make in one pan, for an easy weeknight dinner!
+Gluten-free, low-carb, paleo, and Whole30 compliant.

 - Bone-in chicken thighs, with skin– If you prefer white meat, this recipe works fine using bone-in chicken breasts.
 Depending on their size, you may need to add a few minutes to the cooking time.

-- fresh rosemary – Health Perk: Rosemary is actually rich in anti-inflammatory compounds, which are thought to boost the immune system and blood circulation.
+- Fresh rosemary – Rosemary is actually rich in anti-inflammatory compounds, which are thought to boost the immune system and blood circulation.
 Real food medicine!

 - Set your oven to preheat and prep the chicken.